Alex Seropian: Wideload Games

 Seropian founded his own studio in 2004 called Wideload Games, intended to be more streamlined than most video game studios.
-Calling the method of game development "broken", Wideload began with a staff of 10, with the plan to outsource the lion's share of development, to stay within budget.
+Calling the method of game development "broken", Wideload began with a staff of 10 and planned to employ outside members to work on and finalize projects.
 Seropian said that the idea came from figuring out that his decade-old assumptions about how to make games did not necessarily apply to the future.
 Seropian turned to the film industry for cues, saying that it helped to look at an older industry that had been solving the same types of problems for a longer period than video games.
 The external development model allowed Wideload to focus on the creative aspect of a project and added flexibility in what types of projects the team could take on.
 Wideload produced two games, 2005's Stubbs the Zombie in Rebel Without a Pulse and 2008's Hail to the Chimp.

 On September 8, 2009 Disney acquired Wideload.
 Seropian joined Disney to head its in-house game development team, Disney Interactive Studios.
 The sale of Wideload was not originally planned: Wideload and Disney began working on a title together, and as conversations turned to a "broader scope and vision", the two companies "discovered [they] had a lot in common," Seropian said.
 Seropian left Disney in February 2012.
 Seropian also serves as DePaul University's second "game designer in residence"; DePaul is the first liberal arts university to offer a bachelor's degree for game design.

 Industrial Toys

 In 2012, Seropian founded a studio named Industrial Toys.
-The company plans to develop mobile games for core gamers.
+The company planned to develop mobile games for core gamers.
 The first title by Industrial Toys, Midnight Star, was announced to be a sci-fi shooter designed with touch-based mobile platforms in mind, and debuted in February 2015.
 In July 2018, Industrial Toys was acquired by Electronic Arts, who shuttered the studio in January 2023.

+Look North World

+In July 2023, Seropian, along with Jay Pecho, Patrick Moran, Kyle Marks, Aaron Marroquin, and Prashant Patil, founded Look North World.
+The studio aims to develop and release experimental Fortnite "islands" built on Unreal Editor for Fortnite every two to three months.
+Their first title was Outlaw Corral, released in July 2023, with their second being Carrera Coast, released in October 2023, which came with a prize pool.